-- 69. The metabolism of xenobiotics from various sources by the gut microbiota is a two-edged sword, like that performed by host enzymes, in that it may lead to products that protect the host from chemical damage or degrade relatively innocuous chemicals to active products.
+94 The metabolism of xenobiotics from various sources by the gut microbiota is a two-edged sword, like that performed by host enzymes, in that it may lead to products that protect the host from chemical damage or degrade relatively innocuous chemicals to active products.
 For example, sulphates and sulphur-containing amino acids in the diet may be reduced to hydrogen sulphide, which may lead to reduced functioning of colonic epithelial cells, inflammation and increased rates of colon cancer.
 Nitrate reduction results in the production of nitroso compounds, which are known DNA alkylating agents.
-Conversely, metabolism of plant-derived flavonoids and glucosinolates by various genera of gut bacteria have been related to reduced levels of colorectal cancer.
-(Hullar et al, 2014) - 70.
+Conversely, metabolism of plant-derived flavonoids and glucosinolates by various genera of gut bacteria have been related to reduced levels of colorectal cancer (Hullar et al, 2014).

 Li et al (2019) reviewed the methylation and demethylation of mercury by the gut microbiota of fish, terrestrial invertebrates and mammals.
-Papers from as early as 1975 showed that anaerobic incubation of inorganic mercury in closed off loops of rat intestine and in the rumen of red deer could lead to methylmercury (MeHg) production.
-Incubation of Hg Cl2 with a human faecal suspension under anaerobic conditions also produced MeHg and some of the bacteria capable of this process were identified as Staphylococci, Streptococci and E. coli. - 71.
-Methylmercury demethylation is a function of which the rat and marine fish gut biota are capable and one which confers protection against the neurotoxic effect of organic mercury in the diet.
+Papers from as early as 1975 showed that anaerobic incubation of inorganic mercuryin closed off loops of rat intestine and in the rumen of red deer could lead to methylmercury (MeHg) production.
+Incubation of HgCl2 with a human faecal suspension under anaerobic conditions also produced MeHg and some of the bacteria capable of this process were identified as Staphylococci, Streptococci and E. coli.
+However, Zhou et al (2011, from abstract) found that human gut flora converted cinnabar (HgS) into less toxic mercuric polysulphides rather than MeHg, suggesting that the nature of the substrate can affect species transformation and hence toxicity.

+Methylmercury demethylation is a function of which the rat and marine fish gut 96 biota are capable and one which confers protection against the neurotoxic effect of organic mercury in the diet.
 Guo et al (2018) tested the effect of methyl mercury on the microbiota in slurries prepared from the faeces of two healthy human individuals (designated A and B) and found that there were marked inter-individual differences in demethylation.
 A balanced diet, a diet rich in carbohydrates and a diet rich in protein were tested on the ability of faecal slurry to demethylate methylmercury and the effect was enhanced by increased protein, but only in individual A. After 48 hours of methyl mercury treatment, Proteobacteria growth had reduced the proportion of the major phyla in individual A except in the high carbohydrate group, where there was marked growth of the Actinobacteria.
 The pattern in individual B was markedly different, with MeHg-carbohydrate having minimal impact on the microbiota profile but Hg and the other diets increasing the proportions of other minor phyla.
-On genetic profiling, the gut biota from neither individual expressed the mer operon, the best characterised mercury-resistance mechanism in bacteria, so the actual demethylation mechanism remained unresolved. - 72.
-A number of reviews on the effects of the gut microbiota on the metabolism by, and thence influence in the pharmacological or toxicological effects of xenobiotics were discovered in literature searches:
+On genetic profiling, the gut biota from neither individual expressed the mer operon, the best characterised mercury-resistance mechanism in bacteria, so the actual demethylation mechanism remained unresolved.